AU-ExoMars/PCOT/mkdocs/docs/gettingstarted/tutorial.md

 The view for this particular node - *input 0* - shows what external input is currently being read into PCOT on the input numbered 0.
 In this case it shows "None" because there is currently no input.

-### Creating a new node

-This can be done in two ways:

-* **Clicking on a node type in the palette** will create a new instance of that type in the graph, hopefully somewhere sensible.
-* **Right-clicking a node type from the palette and dragging onto the graph** will create a node where you wish.

 ### "Undocking" a node's view